Oarroyo805/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+Summary: Setting Up a Virtual Machine in Azure

 To create a Virtual Machine (VM) in Microsoft Azure, start by logging into the Azure Portal and navigating to the Virtual Machines section.
 Click Create and select a Resource Group, or create a new one (e.g., "osTicket").
 Name your VM (e.g., "osticket-VM") and choose a region.

 Next, select Windows 10 Pro, version 22H2 - x64 Gen2 as the OS image and pick a VM size with at least 2 vCPUs.
 Create a username and password for login.
 Proceed to the Networking section, where Azure will generate a virtual network automatically—leave settings as default or modify if needed.